JackyLin97/academic-kickstart/content/en/post/tts-fundamentals/index.md

 - **Neural Codecs**: Such as DAC, Encodec, XCodec, which convert audio waveforms into discrete token sequences, bridging the gap between continuous audio and discrete token requirements.
   > New Challenge: Audio tokens are far more numerous than text, and the quantization process may lead to loss of details.

-## 2. TTS System Structure
+## 2. TTS Model Structure

-The basic structural flow of traditional TTS systems is typically as follows:
+The basic structural flow of traditional TTS models is typically as follows:

 ```mermaid
 graph TD